Master of Arts - Professional Communication Admission

 - Graduate Record Exam (GRE): Official GRE test scores must be on file before an applicant’s materials will be reviewed – no exceptions.
+See the GRE policies document for additional information.
 The GRE test measures verbal reasoning, quantitative reasoning, and critical thinking and analytical writing skills.
 It is a gauge of your undergraduate preparation for graduate study.
 Students can register for the GRE and take practice tests online at www.gre.org.
 SUU requires a minimum combined GRE score of 290 (850 on the old exam) and a 4.0 on the analytical writing sections for full admission.
 The GRE should be taken so scores can be submitted simultaneously with the application.
 There is no requirement to take a GRE subject test.

 - Non-native English speaker: International applicants from non-English-speaking countries must demonstrate competency in the English language.
 The Test of English as a Foreign Language (TOEFL) must have been taken within the last two years.
 Minimum score requirements on the TOEFL are:

 - Computer-based test = 213

 - Internet-based test = 79